The concept and the technology mentioned in this article has been provided by D-Shape.

 This kind of environmental repair is still a burgeoning field and researchers are still testing its effectiveness.
 While 3D printing has helped in recreating the structure of the reef, it remains a mystery whether they can replicate the exact functions in the ecosystem.
 Still, scientists are cautiously optimistic.

 This is an area where 3D printing is providing solutions to modern problems like climate change.
-Similarly, sustainable energy companies are employing additive manufacturing to aid in the development of technologies such as solar panels as well.
 These sorts of efforts showcase the fine detail that only modern manufacturing tech can enable and researchers are taking full advantage of them.